pudinha/tetalirica/sobre.md

 About Lyric Tit
 ---------------

-Lyric Tit is a performance-concert by Marie Carangi involving the friction between the body and the musical instrument theremin.
+Lyric Tit is a performance-concert by Tetta Marie Carangi involving the friction between the body and the musical instrument theremin.
 The theremin has an antenna that emits a vibrational field in the air, where the musical notes are distributed reacting to the proximity of the body.
 Tit shakes touching the